duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 ## IF, ELSE, ELSEIF, FOR, FOREACH, WHILE

-Rules for logical operations and loops
+Rules for logical operations and loops:

 - Logical operations and loops should be defined with curly braces
-- Variable names in `foreach()` should be defined readable instead of `$key => $value`
+- Variable names in `foreach()` should be defined readably instead of `$key => $value`
-- Logical operations with more than one condition should be defined with `elseif` and `else` to take control on.
+- Logical operations with more than one condition should be defined with `elseif` and `else` for clarity and control
-- Logical operations to except something in method should be defined in top of body
+- Early validation and exit conditions should be placed at the beginning of the method body

 **Correct**

 ```php